-Apple was slow to establish its brand in China, but it still wildly popular nonetheless.
-As of 2011 has had six retail outlets in Beijing, Shanghai and Hong Kong.
+Apple began marketing the iPhone in China in late 2009.
+As of 2011, it had six retail outlets in Beijing, Shanghai and Hong Kong.
 Apple products sell well in China (as do fake Apple products).
-Some people waited in line for days to be the first to get their hands on iPads.
+Some people have waited in line for days to be the first to get their hands on iPads.
 Others thought nothing of plucking down $900 for a two-year contract for 32-gigabyte iPhone 4.

 Popularity of Apple in China